sanakhamekhem/GAN-HTR/README.md

 ### Description
 This is an implementation for the paper "Enhance to Read Better: A Multi-Task Adversarial Network for Handwritten Document Image Enhancement" designed to enhance the document quality before the recognition process.
 It could be used for document cleaning and binarization.

+• A Generative Adversarial Network for handwritten document image binarization.

+• We perform document binarization while ensuring text readability, simultaneously, by integrating a handwritten text recognition component within the proposed architecture.

+• The proposed model enhances different forms of documents, independently of the text language.

+• We achieve state-of-the-art performance on the public H-DIBCO datasets.

 ### License
 This work is only allowed for academic research use.
 For commercial use, please contact the author.